OlaviSau/webtorrent-docs/README.md

 # WebtorrentDocs
 Hello, welcome to my humble documentation page :)

 You can find some descriptions for feross's webtorrent project,but you should be careful as to use this repo as a definite source of documentation for his project.

+#### On resources
+I use ferosses own documentation that you can find in his code and readme(it's good).

+#### On why
 It's more for me to understand his project indepth.

 #### On style
 I have tried to use the style on [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript) for familiarity